gitter-badger/miu-1/miuri/notes/memory_rep.rst

 For small values, we should probably copy them into the block itself, and for large values, capture them by reference.

-Q: What about partial application?
+Q: What about currying?

+Look at: Making a fast curry Push/enter vs eval/apply for higher-order languages

 Lazy values
 ===========